If you had a Marketplace plan with premium tax credits

 Tax forms & instructions

-More than one coverage status?
+More than one type of coverage?